vmc-coding/woinc/README.md

     -DWOINC_BUILD_CLI_QT=<ON|OFF>  # build woincqt
     -DWOINC_CLI_COMMANDS<OIN|OFF>  # enable some extra commands in woinccmd -DWOINC_EXPOSE_FULL_STRUCTURES # also handle data from the client woinc doesn't need but maybe someone using this lib; off by default
-    -DWOINC_BUILD_SHARED_LIBS      # build shared instead of static libs of libwoinc and libwoincqt
+    -DWOINC_BUILD_SHARED_LIBS      # build shared instead of static libs of libwoinc and libwoincui
     ```
     and for dev
     ```
-    -DWOINC_ENABLE_COVERAGE         # tells the compiler to enable coverage -DWOINC_ENABLE_SANITIZER        # enabled some sanitizer in the compiler -DWOINC_VERBOSE_DEBUG_LOGGING   # enables verbose debug logging
+    -DWOINC_ENABLE_COVERAGE         # tells the compiler to enable coverage -DWOINC_ENABLE_SANITIZER        # enables some sanitizer in the compiler -DWOINC_VERBOSE_DEBUG_LOGGING   # enables verbose debug logging
     ```
     example with flags